Feelie: Analysis and reception

-Kocurek argues that, rather than be considered ephemera, feelies – particularly those included with games by default – served as "physical artefacts of a cultural form we too often think of as entirely digital" and were integrated into games' narratives.
+Kocurek argues that feelies – particularly those included with games by default – were not ephemera, but rather served as "physical artefacts of a cultural form we too often think of as entirely digital" and were integrated into games' narratives.
 Consequently, such materials should be preserved as paratextual elements of the game.
 Peters argues that feelies offer insight into the concept of play, and research into the subject – which he characterizes as lacking – would allow for a better understanding of the texts they generate.
 This, he suggests, is particularly important as emulation is incapable of recreating the use of feelies in original game releases.

 The feelies shipped with deluxe editions, Peters argues, may be understood as signifying the achievements of their owners.
-Such objects are ascribed a rarity and expense that, among video game collectors, is viewed positively.
+Such objects are ascribed a rarity and expense that is viewed positively among video game collectors.
 Indeed, the cases included with deluxe editions may be used as display objects, and various feelies – including figurines and props – are designed for a similar purpose.

 Video game journalists have expressed fondness for feelies.
 Writing for PC Gamer, Andy Chalk described them as bringing games "to life in ways that digital just can't replicate."
 Adam Rosenberg, writing for Digital Trends, recalled the feelies of the 1980s with fondness, describing them as his biggest attraction when purchasing Bureaucracy (1987).
 In Rock, Paper, Shotgun, Alice O'Connor recalled that "feelies especially could blur the edges of reality and draw the world close around you", considering them potentially one of the best parts of gaming.
 Writing in the magazine Eye, Tom Hartshorn described feelies as creating "a layer of joyous interaction between the world we inhabit and the digital worlds we were tentatively exploring", thereby increasing players' emotional investment.